Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

+These open--close doors can simulate a directed open-buttoned self-closing door, as shown in \figref{fig:dir-door-case-49}.
+Note that the two figures differ only in the planar embedding, so the proof is exactly the same for both of them.

-\paragraph{Case 4: OTtcC door.} This door can simulate a directed open-optional normal self-closing door (\figref{fig:dir-door-case-4}).
-If the agent enters from port $O$, they can open door 1, and then they are forced to close door 2.
-Continuing this loop does nothing, so the agent then returns to port $O$.
+If the agent enters from $O$, they can open door 1, and then they are forced to close door 2.
+Continuing this loop does nothing, so the agent then returns to $O$.
 Now door 1 is open and door 2 is closed.
-If the agent then enters from $T_0$, then they are forced to traverse door 1.
+If the agent then enters from $A$, then they are forced to traverse door 1.
 They can then open door 2 and then they are forced to close door 1.
-Continuing the loop does nothing, so the agent has no other option but to traverse door 2 to port $T_1$.
-The agent could not have taken this path initially since door 1 was closed, and they cannot take it again without visiting port O because they closed door 1.
+Continuing the loop does nothing, so the agent has no other option but to traverse door 2 to $B$.
+The agent could not have taken this path initially since door 1 was closed, and they cannot take it again without visiting $O$ because they closed door 1.